elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/installation_and_upgrade.md

 ### Scenarios for the real package

-#### **Scenario: User can install prebuilt rules from scratch, then install new rules and upgrade existing rules from the new pckage**
+#### **Scenario: User can install prebuilt rules from scratch, then install new rules and upgrade existing rules from the new package**

 **Automation**: 1 integration test with real packages.